CenturyLinkCloud/PublicKB/Cloud Application Manager/Automating Deployments/ci-cd-overview.md

 If you use Jenkins to continuously test and integrate code changes in development, staging, or production, and you also use Cloud Application manager, you’d want to use the [Jenkins Cloud Application Manager plugin](https://wiki.jenkins-ci.org/display/JENKINS/ElasticBox+CI) to fully automate touchless deployments.

 ### Prerequisites

+* You must have a Cloud Application Manager Account
+* You must install in your Jenkins server the [Jenkins Cloud Application Manager plugin](https://wiki.jenkins-ci.org/display/JENKINS/ElasticBox+CI)

+1. Developers submit changes to repository.
+2. Jenkins server has SCM, GitHub (or other repository), Jenkins Cloud Application Manager and other plugins installed.
+3. Pull request changes event in repository triggers build job execution.
+4. Jenkins Cloud Application Manager plugin deploys to your app from boxes to any cloud or infrastructure
+5. Next jobs in Jenkins project test the deployment environment, verify and finally merge changes
+6. Now merge event triggers build release job execution
+7. Jenkins Cloud Application Manager plugin deploys to your new release and reconfigures your app

+### Audience

+If you use Jenkins to continuously test and integrate code changes in development, staging, or production, you’d want to use the [Jenkins Cloud Application Manager plugin](https://wiki.jenkins-ci.org/display/JENKINS/ElasticBox+CI) to fully automate touchless deployments.

+### Prerequisites